rosericazondekon/irnaa/doc/README.md

 IRNAA expects a reference transcriptome in the `.fa` or `.fna` format.
 Although IRNAA functions nominally with either RefSeq NCBI, or Ensembl transcriptome references (in FASTA format), we recommend the use of **RefSeq transcriptome reference FASTA file** available on the <a href="https://www.ncbi.nlm.nih.gov/genome" target="_blank">NCBI website</a>.

 ### Read Quantification
 For read quantification from FASTQ files, it is important to choose the correct reference source when importing Gene level estimates.
+For example, if you perform indexing with RefSeq transcriptome reference, you should choose 'RefSeq NCBI' as your reference source.
 By default, `IRNAA` provides gene annotation for Human, Mouse, and Zebrafish.
 When working with a different species, the species annotation database (e.g. `org.Bt.eg.db` for Bovine) can be specified and `IRNAA` will automatically install it and use it to import gene level estimates.
 A full list of the Genome wide annotation database packages is available on the <a href="https://bioconductor.org/packages/release/BiocViews.html#___AnnotationData" target="_blank">Bioconductor AnnotationData page</a>.

 <br/>
 Slider Input